unnamed/hephaestus-engine/docs/views.md

 ### Coloring

-Model views can be colored with any RGB color, just use `ModelView#colorize` or `ModelView#colorizeBone` to colorize a specific bone
+Model views can be colored with any RGB color, just use `ModelView#colorize` or `BoneView#colorize` to colorize a specific bone

 Example:
 ```java